Casti connubii: Sanctity of marriage

 Pope Pius XI's encyclical references and confirms Arcanum (1880) on Christian marriage by Pope Leo XIII.

-Catholic doctrine has always considered matrimony to be a most holy state of life for those called to the married life (Thomas Aquinas Summa Theologica; Augustine of Hippo On the Goods of Marriage).
+Catholic doctrine has always considered matrimony to be a most holy state of life for those called to the married life (see Thomas Aquinas in the Summa Theologica; or Augustine of Hippo's On the Goods of Marriage).
 This encyclical reaffirms that marriage is a sacrament, and a means to sanctifying grace.

 The encyclical also affirms the church's opposition to adultery and divorce, and its support of wives as homemakers.
 It calls for wives to be obedient to their husbands, while commanding husbands to love their wives as "Christ loved His Church".

 This ... does not deny or take away the liberty which fully belongs to the woman both in view of her dignity as a human person, and in view of her most noble office as wife and mother and companion; nor does it bid her obey her husband's every request if not in harmony with right reason or with the dignity due to wife; ...
 For if the man is the head, the woman is the heart, and as he occupies the chief place in ruling, so she may and ought to claim for herself the chief place in love.